chapel-lang/chapel/doc/rst/developer/bestPractices/git.rst

 ``https://github.com/chapel-lang/chapel/pull/<number>``

 and click the friendly green button "Merge pull request" (it is possible to merge the pull request from the command line also and the pull request page has details).
 When you click "Merge pull request", you will need to enter a commit message.
-See `Final merge message`_ for a reminder on what that commit message should entail (generally, this will closely resemble the PR message).
+See :ref:`Final merge message` for a reminder on what that commit message should entail (generally, this will closely resemble the PR message).

 .. _Who has or needs commit access to the main repository?: ContributorInfo.rst#who-has-or-needs-commit-access-to-the-main-repository
 .. _Final merge message: ContributorInfo.rst#final-merge-message